-If you live in catered accommodation, you get breakfast and dinner included in the price every weekday during term time.
+If you live in catered accommodation, you get breakfast and dinner included in the price every weekday during semester.

 Why choose catered accommodation?